neve-linux/neveports/Packaging.md

 per-architecture flags (e.g. `flags.riscv64`).
 User specified flags from global config are ignored when bootstrapping.

-The `cbuild` system provides special API to manipulate profiles, and you can utilize any arbitrary profiles within one build if needed.
+The `nbuild` system provides special API to manipulate profiles, and you can utilize any arbitrary profiles within one build if needed.
 More about that in the respective API sections, but the API allows one to retrieve compiler flags in proper architecture-specific way,